Empower Your Practice

 The practice management software you use plays a surprising role here.
 The ability to promote your practice with practice management software often hinges on how easily you can repurpose clinical success stories into marketing content, provided you always maintain strict patient confidentiality.

 To track the success of your SEO campaigns, you need data.
-Analytics tools use cookies to track user behaviour.
-However, you must have explicit consent to use non-essential cookies.
+Analytics tools use cookies to track user behavior.
+However, you must have explicit consent to use non-essential cookies, and any tracking tools must be reviewed for HIPAA compliance before deployment.

 A poorly configured cookie banner that blocks scripts by default can prevent you from seeing where your traffic comes from.
 Conversely, a banner that auto-consents breaches privacy regulations and can lead to fines.